Global Health Reach was founded in 2015 by Wade Becker and Art Campsey, III in San Antonio, TX.

 Executive Director, Co-Founder

-Wade is co-founder and Executive Director of Global Health Reach, and is currently enrolled in the doctorate of osteopathic medicine program at University of the Incarnate Word School of Medicine.
+Wade is co-founder and Executive Director of Global Health Reach, and is currently an internal medicine resident at Texas Institute for Graduate Medical Education and Research.
 Global Health Reach would not exist without Wade’s determination and love for others.
 Prior to forming GHR, Wade volunteered with several other nonprofits and has led dozens of medical teams to Asia, Central America and South America.
 Over the last decade, Wade has visited some of the most beautiful and remote areas of six continents, and seeing these areas inspired him to want to improve the lives of the people he met.
 Wade excels at managing large-scale projects and creative logistical solutions, and has put his expertise to use by creating a nonprofit that is dedicated to long-term global health improvement projects.
-Wade has a BS in Electrical Engineering from The University of Texas at Austin and has spent his professional career as a consultant in the oil & gas field.
-After building a successful career in the consulting world, Wade realized that his true love is helping others, and started medical school in 2018.
-Wade has worked tirelessly to make GHR an organization that can be trusted with the health of those in need, and the donations of time and money from those who share his passion of making the world a better place.
+Wade has a BS in Electrical Engineering from The University of Texas at Austin and spent his first career as a consultant in the oil & gas field.
+After building a successful career in the consulting world, Wade realized that his true love is helping others, started medical school in 2018 and graduated from the Incarnate Word School of Medicine in May 2022.
+Wade has worked tirelessly to make GHR an organization that can be trusted with the health of those in need and the donations of time and money from those who share his passion of making the world a better place.

 Art Campsey, III, PA-C